Injustice Society: Johnny Sorrow and Wizard's Injustice Society

 The Injustice Society resurfaces again in the series JSA Classified.
-The soul of the Wizard joined forces with Johnny Sorrow to form a new incarnation of the Injustice Society, consisting of the Gentleman Ghost, Cameron Mahkent / Icicle, Rag Doll, Solomon Grundy, the Thinker A.I., and Artemis Crock / Tigress.
-They are tasked to steal Prometheus' Cosmic Key from JSA headquarters in order to free the Wizard and Sorrow.
+The soul of the Wizard joined forces with Johnny Sorrow to form a new incarnation of the Injustice Society, consisting of Gentleman Ghost, Cameron Mahkent / Icicle, Rag Doll, Solomon Grundy, the Thinker A.I., and Artemis Crock / Tigress.
+They are tasked to steal Prometheus' Cosmic Key from JSA headquarters to free the Wizard and Sorrow.
 Believing that Rag Doll will betray the group, the Wizard sets him up to take the fall.
 The Injustice Society tries to enlist the Secret Society of Super Villains to help with the caper, which draws the attention of Talia al Ghul.
 Rag Doll takes the Cosmic Key, as Wizard had predicted, and is killed after activating it.
 Once Johnny Sorrow is brought back to Earth, he and the Injustice Society teleport to Prometheus' Crooked House.
 After learning that Tigress and Icicle have fallen in love, Sorrow coerces them into sticking with the group.

 A later version of the Injustice Society, consisting of Johnny Sorrow, Artemis Crock / Tigress, Icicle, Wizard, Killer Wasp, Geomancer, and Shiv, plots to kidnap Stargirl.